josumsc/josumsc/README.md

 ## Hello everyone, I'm [Josu Alonso](https://www.linkedin.com/in/josu-alonso-castanedo/) 👋

-## I'm an Analyst, BI Developer and Data enthusiastic!
+## I'm a Data Scientist, ML Developer and code enthusiastic!
-- 🔭 I’m currently working as a Data Analyst at [PromoFarma](https://www.promofarma.com)!
+- 🔭 I’m currently working as a Data Scientist at [PromoFarma](https://www.promofarma.com)!
 - 🌱 I’m currently learning Airflow and TensorFlow
 - 👯 I’m looking to collaborate with other content creators (preferably on Data Science projects)
 - ⚡ Fun fact: Street dancer and bike lover!